kiko-g/pet-nexus/README.md

      - Forms don't lose data on error: yes

 # Additional Features
+- Remember Me
+    - Based on paragonie's 2016 best recommendations: https://paragonie.com/blog/2015/04/secure-authentication-php-with-long-term-persistence#title.2
+      * Section "Proactively Secure Long-Term User Authentication"
+    - There's a `selector` that identifies the user and a `validator` that confirms the cookie is correct
+      * Cookies last 1 month
+      * If the validator is invalid the database entry is deleted
 - Form Creator
     - Easy way of generating forms with automatic CSRF included (tries to replicate what is seen in modern frameworks such as Laravel,Django,..)
     - Supports regular old forms and ajax too!